 You might need a new passbook if your current one is full, damaged, or lost.
 For a full passbook, the bank will typically issue a continuation passbook.

-If it’s lost or damaged, you’ll need to follow specific procedures, which often include filing a First Information Report (FIR) for a lost passbook.
-As per the latest official guidelines, a nominal fee may apply for issuing a duplicate passbook.
+If it is lost or damaged, you will need to follow specific procedures, which often include filing a First Information Report (FIR) for a lost passbook.
+As per the latest official guidelines, a nominal fee of approximately INR 100-200 may apply for issuing a duplicate passbook.

 Your passbook contains sensitive financial information, making its security paramount.
-Treating it with care and ensuring it’s stored safely protects your privacy and prevents potential misuse.
+Treating it with care and ensuring it is stored safely protects your privacy and prevents potential misuse.
 Simple habits can go a long way in safeguarding this important document.

 Always keep your passbook in a secure and private location at home, away from direct sunlight or moisture.
 Avoid leaving it in easily accessible places where it could be misplaced or found by unauthorised individuals.
 A locked drawer or a safe is an ideal storage spot.